Enchanted Skies

 A Short Bio

 I grew up in Northern California, received a BS (Biochemistry) at Cal Davis, and an MS and PhD (Plant Pathology) from U. Kentucky.
 I lived and did some biochemical engineering research in Southern California for about a decade before moving to Las Cruces, NM with my family.
-I currently work as a staff scientist in the Plant and Environmental Sciences Department at New Mexico State University where I do natural products chemistry/analysis.
+I worked in the Plant and Environmental Sciences Department at New Mexico State University for nearly 20 years before retiring in 2018.

 I joined the Astronomical Society of Las Cruces soon after purchasing my C11.
-It's a great club with around 70 members.
+It's a great club with around 50 members.
 I owe much of my enjoyment and success in astronomy and imaging to the wonderful people in the club.
-I served as Club President in 2005.
+I've twice served as Club President.
 I currently do their web page.
-The site took top honors as the best astronomy club web site in 2009!!
-I also serve as the Education Chair and Observatory Chair.
+The site took top honors as the best astronomy club web site back in 2009!!

 I've slowly added to my equipment over the years.
-I bought an Orion ED80 in 2005 through which I have done much of my imaging.
+I bought an Orion ED80 in 2005 through which I have done much of my early imaging.
 I built a 16" truss tube reflector the same year with the help of my good friend, Nils.
-I recently purchased a Hyperstar 3 for the C11 which gives me the ability to image at f/2.
-It's a great system.
-Most recently, I replaced my fork/wedge mount with a Losmandy G11.
+I picked up a Hyperstar 3 for the C11 which gave me an ED80 field of view at f/2.
+It's an incredible system.
+I bought a used Stellarview 115 triplet in 2014, and replaced my C11's fork/wedge mount with a Losmandy G11.
+The Gemini system was eventually upgraded to a Gem-2 and an RA extender was added.
+Electronic focusers came next.
+Everything is now computer controlled under the N.I.N.A. platform.

 A few of my images have received some measure of acclaim.
-I've had two images published as the Astronomy Picture of the Day: My Lunar Analemma (7/15/2005); and an image of Comet C/2007 N3 (Lulin) (2/25/2009).
-My image of M31 was featured on the Celestron.com website for some time, and an image of M20 is featured in their 2009 catelog.
+I've had three images published as the Astronomy Picture of the Day: 1) A Lunar Analemma (7/15/2005); 2) an image of Comet C/2007 N3 (Lulin) (2/25/2009); and 3) an image of Comet McNaught near NGC 1245 (6/27/2010).
+The Lulin image (probably the best image I ever made given the technology available at the time) made it into books, magazines - all sort of places, and even won me an award or two.
+My image of M31 was featured on the Celestron.com website for some time, and an image of M20 was featured in their 2009 catelog.
+My Messier Marathon composite won the People's Choice award at the 2009 Texas Star Party.
+The Hewitt1 image was published in Astronomy Magazine.
 I received an honorable mention at the Lodestar Astrophoto contest for a composite of the October 2004 lunar eclipse.
 A composite moon phase image was published in Night Sky (November/December 2006).
-A few of my images (M20, M51, M1) have won or placed second in the monthly Digital Astro (Yahoo Group) contests.
+A few of my images (M20, M51, M1) have won or placed second in the monthly (now defunct) Digital Astro (Yahoo Group) contests.
 A color-enhanced image of the 8-day moon won 1st place for solar system imaging at the 2007 Texas Star Party as did my Comet Lulin image in 2009.
 I also won the best Astrophoto award (the people's choice award) for my Messier Marathon collage at TSP in 2009.

 Home Galleries About Me